-In my arts practice I research relationships within communities, surveying the social and cultural identity in relation to place.
-The resulting hybrid art installations are a public platform for marginalized groups, they provide an opportunity share stories, point of views and individual world experience.
+In my practice I research relationships within communities, surveying the social and cultural identity in relation to place.
 Multi-layered stories and topics are conveyed by means of hybrid installations including the location and community participation as a primary element.
-Through these collaborations and resulting artworks I aspire to stimulate dialogue and increase understanding within our society.
+These works are a public platform for marginalized groups; they provide an opportunity to share points of view and individual world experience.
+Through collaborations and the resulting artworks I aspire to stimulate dialogue and increase understanding within our society.

 Duke Albada has exhibited extensively in Australia,Europe and the USA since 1998.
 She has showcased her garbage fashion Dregs2Diva in New York, had a 6 channelvideo artwork featured at the Byron Bay Aiport, was a finalist at theprestigious Helen Lempriere National Sculpture Award, exhibited several timesat Sculpture by the Sea in Sydney and had two collaborative artworks includedin the Thessaloniki Biennale.

 Duke's unique skill set includes a Masters ofFine Arts from Monash University, Melbourne, a Bachelor Degree inArchitectural Design from the Rietveld Art Academy in the Netherlands, as wellas qualifications in photography, video production and fashion design.